 Construction and property development are often governed by several factors, including contracts, land use and zoning laws, restrictions, and more.
 In order for a project to be successfully fulfilled, all parties must comply with the rules.
 Businesses and individuals are legally obligated to pay contractors, subcontractors, material providers, and laborers for services and items provided to their property.
 When payments are not made, these providers are able to file a mechanic’s lien or construction lien against the business.

-The real estate lawyers at Copenhaver, Ellett & Derrico have represented unpaid subcontractors and material providers in Roanoke and throughout southwest Virginia for a number of years.
+The real estate lawyer at Copenhaver, Ellett & Derrico has represented unpaid subcontractors and material providers in Roanoke and throughout southwest Virginia for a number of years.
 Since 1964, we have been helping our clients file property liens against businesses or business owners who neglected to pay for materials and services.
 We also help companies stay in compliance with licensing and development regulations in order to protect them from mechanic’s, construction, and builder’s liens.

 To schedule a free case consultation with a property lien lawyer at our firm, contact us today at (540) 655-1854.